Digestive wellness visualization highlighting gut microbiome balance, intestinal barrier integrity, and digestive health.

 This explains why digestive symptoms often persist even when enzyme supplementation or dietary changes appear adequate.

-The gut barrier acts as a selective interface controlling microbial and antigen exposure to the immune system.
+The gut barrier and intestinal lining health are central to digestive wellness because the gut barrier acts as a selective interface controlling microbial and antigen exposure to the immune system.

 It consists of: